-The Government requires all Organisations with over 250 staff to calculate and publish the difference in average pay between all men and women in the Organisation.
-HRP will be publishing our information on the Government website shortly.
+The Government requires all organisations with over 250 staff to calculate and publish the difference in average pay between all men and women in the organisation.

 Gender Pay Reporting Results